 5-30 years for the most refined examples

 Food & wine pairing:

-Chardonnay is a key grape type in Champagne and other sparkling wines, such as Crémant, Franciacorta, and Trento.
+Chardonnay is a main grape varietal in Champagne and many other sparkling wines, such as Franciacorta, Trento, many Crémants.

-These are high-end wines from California, Burgundy, and Australia, among others.
-Chardonnay wines are often gold in color due to oxidative vinification that increases color.
-The bolder Chardonnay wines call for richer seafood and meat dishes.
+Chardonnay aged in oak is commonly made in California, Burgundy, and Australia, among other places.
+These wines are often darker and more golden in color due to oxidation during the oak aging.
+These bolder Chardonnay wines call for richer seafood and white meat dishes.